Funding: One Name, Several Meanings

 How many of these makers were you already familiar with?

 When you visit the funding homepage, a wide variety of project banners showcase their appeal.
 And beneath them, the makers’ names are displayed like nameplates.
-I scrolled down and quickly scanned the maker names, but wow, I couldn’t believe it!
-Even after scrolling quite a bit, there were only one or two brands I actually recognized.
+I scrolled down and quickly scanned the maker names—but wait, what’s this?
+Even after scrolling quite a bit, I only recognized one or two brands.

 Here's a clue!
-Most of the makers who come Wadizare either early-stage brands or small brands.
+Most of the makers who come Wadizare early-stage or small brands.

-What do small brands need most?
-It’s probably not massive sales or business success.
+What is it that small brands need most?
+It’s probably not huge sales or business success.

 Isn't it the most magical moment when people—one by one—start to recognize my small but precious brand, that is, when I meet my fans?